mietek/haskell-on-heroku-website/pages/examples/index.md

 “Hello, world!” examples
 ------------------------

-Simplest possible programs, written to illustrate the process of developing a Haskell web application from scratch.
+Simple programs, written to compare the options available to the Haskell web application developer.

 Ready to deploy to Heroku in two clicks.